Native Arts Artist-in-Residence: Walt Pourier

 Update: Walt Pourier will continue to work in the gallery periodically through March 10.

-Walt Pourier is the DAM artist-in-residence for December and January.
+Walt Pourier is the DAM Native Arts Artist-in-Residence for December and January.
 He is a graphic designer and painter who creates images for skateboards!
 Throughout these months, he will be working on-site on and off during museum hours, as well as presenting four public workshops/demonstrations.

 Walt (Oglala Lakota) is owner and creative director of Nakota Designs Advertising Design and Graphics.
 He is also executive director of the Stronghold Society, a nonprofit dedicated to instilling hope and supporting youth movements through Live Life Call to Auction Campaigns.
 Walt uses art, design, and skateboarding as a form of creative empowerment with the youth he works with both in Denver and Indian Country.